 Supervisely already comes with a set of plugins available.
-When you setup a new team, it already has all necessary plugins, for example "Images" plugin to import a bunch of folders as datasets.
+When you setup a new team, it already has all the necessary plugins, for example "Images" plugin to import a bunch of folders as datasets.

-Other plugins can be added to your team from Explore page.
+Other plugins can be added to your team from the Explore page.
 This usually includes less necessary plugins, like "Kitti" import plugin to parse KITTI Dataset.

-How to run Plugin?¶
+How to run Plugins?¶

-You can run your own custom plugins from Plugins page.
+You can run your own custom plugins from the Plugins page.
 Scroll to the bottom and click "Run custom plugin" button.
 Select your plugin, input projects and models and click "Run".
 Selected agent will download input projects and models and execute docker image associated with your plugin.
 Downloaded items will be shared to docker container as a read-only volumes.

-Plugin can also have a set of pre-defined JSON configurations that shows up when you launch plugin.
+Plugin can also have a set of pre-defined JSON configurations that shows up when you launch the plugin.
 That configuration will be provided to a docker container as a JSON file.

 It is very useful to customize plugin behaviour in such cases like training or inference (to

-You can also save your current configuration directly from the DTL / Import / Run plugin page by selecting "New config..." in configuration selector.
+You can also save your current configuration directly from the DTL / Import / Run plugin page by selecting "New config..." in the configuration selector.